justatmeasthis/FORGE/README.md

 Press erase IC
 (It should take a long time, thats ok)
 Press write IC
 You did it! you wrote GBB flags while still being enrolled!
-Now remove the CH341A programmer and plug in a charger
+Now remove the CH341A programmer and plug in a charger.
-> [!CAUTION]
+> [!IMPORTANT]
 > If your device isnt Booting despite a charger bein plugged in after a minute, your bios might be corrupted, goto CorruptBios.md for more info.

 Using the external disk option (CTRL+U) goto sh1mmer and in the bash shell do ``vpd -l`` and take a screenshot of the output, this is for once you decide to re enroll.